 With those factors in mind, let’s take a look at seven ways to improve email engagement for every marketing send.

 1. Start With the Subject Line

 Subject lines matter – a lot.
-In fact, 33% of email recipients open an email based on subject line alone.
+In fact, 33% of email recipients engage with an email based on the subject line alone.
 To be successful, start by thinking about the subject lines that made you open an email in your own inbox.
 Best practices include asking a question, being specific, creating a sense of urgency, and keeping subject lines short, and using lower case.
 Using personalization in subject lines can increase the open rate by 22.2%.

 Testing subject lines is an extremely important step.
 For example, you can find out whether a question (“What’s on sale this week?”) or a specific offer (“Save 50% this week only”) resonates better with a particular segment.
-Using A/B testing, in which you measure the performance of email A against email B, you can experiment with any aspect of an email that might have an impact on conversion, but subject lines are the most common subjects of email tests.
-In case of a very large list, say hundreds of thousands of people, the two subject lines can be tested on a smaller percentage of the list, picking the one with the higher open rate and sending it to the remainder of the list.
+Using A/B testing, in which you measure the performance of email A against email B, you can experiment with any aspect of an email that might have an impact on engagement, but subject lines are the most common subjects of email tests.
+In the case of a very large list, say hundreds of thousands of people, the two subject lines can be tested on a smaller percentage of the list, picking the one with the higher open rate and sending it to the remainder of the list.